-Hence, whether a student wants to pursue higher studies abroad to become a graduate, or to pursues a Masters, or any other post graduate degree programmes, Europe is the best destination for him/her.
-Especially for Indian students, Europe is the most attractive academic option because almost all courses and programmes there are conducted in English.
+Hence, whether a student wants to pursue higher studies abroad to become a graduate, or to pursue a master's, or any other post-graduate degree program, Europe is the best destination for him/her.
+Especially for Indian students, Europe is the most attractive academic option because almost all courses and programs there are conducted in English.

 What do you want to study abroad?